 • A second issue arising from this assumption has to do with dimensions: the authors completely overlook the problem of dimensionality that results from the assumption about the starvation rate σ(1−R)F as well as the recovery rate ρRH.
 In a later section they derive estimates for the parameters σ and ρ, which they give the dimension time−1.
 This derivation, however, totally ignores that the parameters σ and ρ represent proportionality constants in terms that also involve the resource density.
 Again in an unscaled version of the model the product ρR should have the dimension time−1 when we only consider the ODE for H, which would suggest that ρ should have a dimension time−1 . resource−1.
 However, if in an unscaled version of the model we consider the ODE for R, it can be inferred that the product ρH should have the dimension time−1 and hence that ρ should have a dimension 1 time−1 . consumer−1.
 In short, considering the dimensions of the different terms the model does not make much sense either.

-We agree with the Reviewer that our original formulation - without a dimensional counterpart - did not appear to account for translations of units.
-Our reformulation accounts for these issues and allow us to include additional specific information regarding the description of rate laws, specifically those accounting for consumer maintenance.
-This changes the last two terms in the nondimensional dR/dt equation to (rho R + delta)H + beta F instead of the previous R(rho H + beta F).
+We agree with the Reviewer that our original formulation - without a dimensional counterpart - was not clear in how we accounted for unit transformations.
+Our reformulation accounts for these issues and allows us to include additional specific information regarding the description of rate laws, specifically those accounting for consumer maintenance.
+This changes the last two terms in the non-dimensional dR/dt equation to (rho R + delta)H + beta F instead of the previous R(rho H + beta F).

 • Further biological issues with the model formulation are more subtle.
 For example, implicit in the model formulation is that the changes between the hungry and satiated state are taking place at the same time scale as consumer and resource population growth.
 In my opinion, this assumption is not very convincing as reproduction takes place at a lifetime scale, but individuals are hardly ever hungry for their entire life.
 It is for this difference in time scale that classic models usually involve a consumer functional response to account for the difference in time scale of the process of hungry/satiated switches and population dynamics.